VR-Caps: A Virtual Environment for Capsule Endoscopy

 \subsection{Rendering Tool}

 As the default pipeline of Unity does not provide high quality and realistic visuals, we integrate the High Definition Render Pipeline (HDRP) which mainly works on differentiating materials in different lighting conditions while unifying illumination so that all objects in the scene receive and interact with light in the same manner.

 The HDRP shaders provide several options that facilitate obtaining more realistic visuals and imitating real endoscopy images.
 For instance, adding white coat mask to the organ material creates reflection effect in 3D organ surfaces when hit by any light source.
 Endoscopic camera views are also mimicked using HDRP such as vignetting, fish-eye distortion, and chromatic aberration.
 Vignetting is the peripheral darkening of the endoscopy image, and chromatic aberration which usually occurs when the lens fails to converge all colour wavelengths to the same point on the focal plane causes the edges between high contrast areas to appear blurred.
 These effects are applied directly to the image buffer of the virtual camera which provides real time rendering opportunities.
 The enhanced image quality using the HDRP as well the post-processing effects can be seen in \Cref{fig:pipeline}.

-To show that our environment facilitates changes of aforementioned effects with some other variations such as different camera resolution, depth of field and field of view, we provide \Cref{fig:effects} in which the different level intensity of specularities and other post-processing effects are applied from level 0-to-4 where grade 0 indicates the lowest possible intensity for each effect.